 One of my favorite restaurants happens to also be one of the best places to get photos of the Seattle skyline.
-Head to west Seattle via ferry or by car to arrive to this small restaurant on the water serving Hawaiian Asian fusion food.
+Head to West Seattle via ferry or by car to arrive at this small restaurant on the water serving Hawaiian Asian fusion food.
 Wash down your fish tacos with a lychee margarita before heading to the dock for photos of the Seattle skyline.

 7. Chihuly Garden and Glass

 One of the best places for photos in Seattle happens to be in a museum!
 The Chihuly Garden and Glass museum is located next to the Space Needle in Belltown.
 Its been open since 2012 and showcases the artwork of David Chihuly.
 Not only is it an incredible spot for photos, but an incredible art museum in general.
 If visiting Seattle I highly recommend spending some time here.